The Long Grey Line Farm

 Tan, Bryn and Ella, enjoying the snow Griz Sweetie, Rhodesian Ridgeback

 Griz, a McNab Stock Dog, was added to help Martha with the cattle, pigs and geese.
 He proved to be a header, not a driver or gatherer.
 Since we needed specific herding traits, we located the perfect stock dogs in Wales.
 A pair of Welsh Sheep Dogs was imported from the finest stock to be found in Wales.
 They are remarkable dogs, exceptionally intelligent and born with so much natural herding instinct!
 We needed farm dogs, but they also make outstanding agility dogs and some compete in Frisbee competitions.
 Tan, the female, is a long hair and Bryn, the male, is a short hair.
 We have had no problems with Tan collecting burrs in her fur, which was a fear when she first arrived.
-She has a beautiful soft coat that does not require grooming.
+She has a beautiful soft coat, much like Lassie, that does not require grooming.
 Our dogs are very loving companions.
-A bonus is that they are great at locating possums (and sometimes skunks) in the barn.
-They don't bother the barn cats.
+A bonus is that they are great at locating armadillos, possums (and sometimes skunks) in the barn.
+They don't bother the barn cats and chickens.
 There are only a handful of Welsh Sheep Dogs in the USA at this time.
 They are wonderful dogs, whether at work or at play or just lounging around the house.
 Bryn goes out into the field and brings the cattle herd into the barn each evening.
 Considering that I know very little about training, he is doing a remarkable job and is a joy to watch!
 He actually finds the Jersey milk cow in the dark in a 20 acre field and brings her to the barn.
 Tan works the birds.
-Griz and Bryn help bring the foals and goats in the evening.
+Griz and Bryn help herd the goats.
 Each dog has a job.
 Contact email@example.com to discuss the purchase of a future Welsh Sheep Dog.
 See more pictures of Welsh Sheep Dogs in our picture gallery